yebigithub/RicePrediction/README.md

-# VTUNL_Rice
+# Evaluating metabolic and genomic data for predicting grain traits under high night temperature stress in rice

-This repo contains all the code used in Bi et al. (2022).
+This repo contains all the codes used in Bi et al. (2022).